 15.4.
 Coherence - internal

-Annex 2 - Mode of data collection and fieldwork, provides more information about the length of interview by country.
+Annex 2 – Mode of data collection and fieldwork provides more information about the length of interview by country.

-All reported errors (once validated) result in corrections of the disseminated data.
+All reported errors (once validated) result in the disseminated data being corrected.

-Reported errors are corrected in the disseminated data as soon as the correct data have been validated.
+Reported errors in the disseminated data are corrected as soon as the correct data have been validated.

-Whenever new data are provided and validated, the already disseminated data are updated.
-There is no specific updating schedule for incorporating ‘spontaneously’ provided new data.
+Whenever new data are provided and validated, the data already disseminated are updated.
+There is no specific update schedule for incorporating new data that have been provided ‘spontaneously’.

 17.2.1.
 Data revision - average size